manojo/manojo.github.com/_posts/2015-01-15-essence-of-fold.md

 -----------------------

 Let's do some simple exercises to get started with.
-We will have two running examples during the post, [Church Numerals](http://en.wikipedia.org/wiki/Church_encoding), and lists of integers.
+We will have two running examples during the post, [Peano Numbers](http://en.wikipedia.org/wiki/Peano_axioms), and lists of integers.

-**Church Numerals**
+**Peano Numbers**

-Church Numerals are an encoding of the natural numbers.
+Peano numbers are an encoding of the natural numbers.
 A number of type `Nat` is either defined as zero, or as the successor of another number.
-In Scala, we can use case classes to represent numerals:
+In Scala, we can use case classes to represent these numbers:

 {% highlight scala %}
 abstract class Nat